Finteckinfo/FinPro/README.md

 **Authored by Llakterian**

-**FinERP** - Transforming remote work with blockchain-powered trust and transparency.
+**FinPro** - Transforming remote work with blockchain-powered trust and transparency.